spiffe/spiffe/standards/SPIFFE_Filesystem_Delivery.md

 The application SHOULD handle de-federation; if it has loaded a trust bundle for trust domain X, and then X's trust bundle is removed from the credential folder, the application SHOULD begin failing to verify certificates for trust domain X as soon as reasonably possible.
-This only needs to affect new TLS handshakes;
-established TLS connections may remain open until they are otherwise finished or interrupted.

 As mentioned in section 2.2, it is not safe to use the contents of a SPIFFE trust bundle file except by a SPIFFE-aware application performing SPIFFE X.509 SVID verification for a certificate from the corresponding trust domain.
-Applications should NEVER unify the contents of multiple `*.spiffe-trust-bundle.pem` files into a single root store for certificate verification, including by treating the entire SPIFFE credential folder as a root certificate store.
+Applications should NEVER unify the contents of multiple `*.spiffe-trust-bundle.x509.pem` files into a single root store for certificate verification, including by treating the entire SPIFFE credential folder as a root certificate store.
 Doing this allows for workloads in one trust domain to impersonate workloads in another trust domain.